charlesbaynham/icl_experiments/readme.md

 3. Definition of the ARTIQ + peripherals hardware happens elsewhere, in the institute-specific python packages.
 See [the PyAION documentation](https://aion-physics.gitlab.io/code/artiq/pyaion/) for details.

-3. ARTIQ experiments are importable with absolute paths.
-Our ARTIQ fork includes an early merge of https://github.com/m-labs/artiq/pull/1805, enabling import of "experiments" folder in this repository, e.g. `from experiments.mot import Load2DMot`.
-This makes your code more explicit and allows IDEs to provide code suggestions automatically.
-It has the unfortunate downside of making all experiments appear under an "experiments" top-level entry.
-If you agree with me that this is annoying, consider helping me argue the case in https://github.com/m-labs/artiq/issues/1543.

 4. Code in this repository can be automatically styled using pre-commit by running `pre-commit run --all`.
 Alternatively, use `pre-commit install` to enable automatic formatting on every commit.

 5. Documentation for this repository is build using Sphinx.
 It is also auto-generated from Experiment files, so write your docstrings in the Google format.